Izzeddin-Samara/Izzeddin-Samara/README.md

 ## 🚀 Projects
 Here are the notable projects I've worked on:

-- **Technicians Hub**: A web application for booking sessions with technicians, built with Django.
+- **Technicians Hub**: A web application for booking appointments with technicians, built with Django.
 It features user and technician management, session booking, and reviews. **[Project Link](https://github.com/talakh1798/Technicians-Hub)**

 - **FitnessTrack**: A fitness and sports web app allowing users to book sessions with coaches and leave reviews.
 Built using Django, with features like coach profile management and session scheduling. **[Project Link](https://github.com/Izzeddin-Samara/Fitness_Track)**